 OFM overwinters as a fully-grown larva (caterpillar), on limbs or trunk.
-First generation moths appear in May, and females lay their eggs on upper leaf surfaces, frequently on the terminal leaf of a young shoot.
+First-generation moths appear in May, and females lay their eggs on upper leaf surfaces, frequently on the terminal leaf of a young shoot.
 When the caterpillar hatches, it bores into the shoot primarily of stone fruits, causing the terminal to wilt or “flag”.
 Later generations attack the fruit of both stone fruit and apples.
-In the northeastern United States, the OFM may have 3-5 generations (flights) per year, depending on weather conditions.
+In the northeastern United States, the OFM usually has 3 generations (flights) per year, depending on weather conditions.
 As fruit develop the larvae will often enter near or through the stem end of stone fruit or calyx end of apple and bore directly into the interior of the fruit.
 OFM larvae do not feed on the seed; in contrast, codling moth larvae do feed on apple seeds.

 Pheromone traps are available to monitor OFM activity and effectively time sprays.
-Traps are placed in the inside of the tree at eye level or higher just before bloom.
+Traps are placed in the inside of the tree at eye level or higher.
 Follow manufacturers’ guidelines for proper trap and lure maintenance and replacement.
 One trap per ten acres is recommended for commercial orchards, with a minimum of two traps.

 Place sex pheromone traps in early April and check at least three times a week until biofix (i.e., first sustained capture of two or more moths per trap) is established.
 Then, calculate and record degree days to determine the percent egg hatch for each generation and timing of insecticide sprays (see ‘management’ below).
 Continue to monitor traps weekly throughout the season.
 Pheromone-baited OFM traps will also catch lesser apple worm, so it will be important to know how to distinguish between the two.